keboola/developers-docs/integrate/storage/api/importer.md

 The [whole process of importing](/integrate/storage/api/) a table into Storage can be simplified with the Storage API Importer Service
 {% comment %}[Storage API Importer Service](https://bitbucket.org/keboola/sapi-importer-bundle){% endcomment %}.
-The SAPI Importer allows you to make an HTTP POST request and import a file into Storage Table.
+The SAPI Importer allows you to make an HTTP POST request and import a file into KBC Table Storage.

 The HTTP request must contain the `tableId` and `data` form fields.
-Therefore to upload a `new-table.csv` CSV file (and replace the contents) into a `new-table` table in the `in.c-main` bucket,
+Therefore to upload the `new-table.csv` CSV file (and replace the contents) into the `new-table` table in the `in.c-main` bucket,
 call:

 {% highlight bash %}